Privacy and Security

 Keeping your PHI secure involves a different set of measures, such as:

-- Protecting our computer systems from unauthorized access.
+- Protecting our computer systems from unauthorized access with physical barriers and high-level electronic file encryption.

 - Keeping our patient database offline so it is separated from the internet.